Israel Defense Forces: Palestinian man lying on the ground posed "no apparent threat to the soldiers and medics in the area"

-The Palestinian, Abdel Fattah al-Sharif, 21, was one of two men accused of stabbing an Israeli soldier at the scene moments earlier, the IDF said.
+The Palestinian, Abdel Fattah al-Sharif, 21, was one of two suspects accused of stabbing an Israeli soldier at the scene moments earlier, the IDF said on Thursday.
 The second Palestinian suspect, Ramzi Qasrawi Tamimi, 21, was shot and killed at the scene.

 “An Israeli soldier can be seen shooting the injured al-Sharif,” said B’Tselem, an Israeli human rights organization that shot the video.
 “The incident happens in the plain view of many other soldiers and officers, who do not seem to take any notice.
 The soldiers and medical teams are seen in the video treating the lightly injured soldier while ignoring the two seriously injured youths.”